SOE Agents Spy Set morse code transmitting Key.

-• Eagle eyed collectors among you will notice that the B2 spy key (as above) has its bracket with gap adjuster on the right as you look at the key while operating.
+Eagle eyed collectors among you will notice that the B2 spy keys (as above) has its bracket with gap adjuster on the right as you look at the key while operating.
 The post WW2 ones have this bracket on the left.
 A great way to "Spot the Difference".

-This is a slightly later model morse code transmitting Spy key probably used in a Remote Control Unit L No.2 that was used with Wireless Sets No.62 and C12 from the late 1940's to the 1960's.
+This is a slightly later model key probably used in a Remote Control Unit L No.2 that was used with Wireless Sets No.62 and C12 from the late 1940's to the 1960's.
 ZA 34835 is printed on the side of the base.
-This one is in super unused condition.

 Key Used With The Mk.128 Set.